MaceGit-AI/agent-knowledge-wiki/README.md

 - **Recall before research.** A local hybrid search MCP (semantic + keyword + rank fusion) surfaces prior learnings *before* an agent starts working — reuse, don't rediscover.
 - **Mistakes become rules.** Corrections turn into guardrails that load into every future session.
 The system provably stops repeating its errors.
+It memorizes the thoughtprocess.
 - **A team that coaches itself.** 14 generic agent roles; retrospectives convert finished work and owner corrections into role, skill, and guardrail updates.
+More can be employed by asking claude.
   Adversarial review comes from a *different* model (GPT sparring), not self-review.

 ## 3. Features